ghent360/PrntrBoard/README.md

   + 5x Trinamic super quiet drivers (TMC2130 or TMC2660)
   + Marlin firmware
   + (2+2) controllable fans and 2x "always on" fan connectors
+  + 3x min and max endstops for the x, y and z axis
+  + 2x end stops for fillament end detection
   + SPI lcd connector for ST7735 screen
   + Dual thermocouple connectors (for MAX31866, MAX31855 or MAX6675 boards)
   + selectable fan voltage (5V or Vin)